Trade Balance in Forex Market affects the supply and demand of currencies in the economy

 if it buys assets from other countries, then it increases on the assets owned outside the country.

 Of the 3 elements, the current account is the most important because it measures the country’s trade balances.

 Trade balance /balance of trade has a direct effect on the country’s economy compared to others.

 Let’s see how

-This shows the country’s income generated from abroad on exports in relation to money spent a broad on imports.
+This shows the income a country generates from abroad on exports in relation to money it spends a broad on imports.

 The trade balance between countries affects the supply and demand of currencies in the economy.

 On the other hand, if the imports become greater than exports, it indicates a trade deficit.

 - Last Post